xBourner/auto-dash/pages/configuration/layout.md

 # Layout Configuration

-This dashboard is based on the layout-card.
+This dashboard is based on the layout-card. <br>
-I personally like the use of grids because you can make the dashboard responsive.
+You can easilly put cards into columns which will behave different on mobile, tablet or desktop.
+<br> <br>

+You dont'have to explicitly add some code here.
+This site is more like an explanation.

 Here is the grid layout:
 ![image](https://github.com/xBourner/auto-dash/assets/64064679/02174034-e860-49e9-abf7-5c33b973f766)